 Upon successful completion of the training program's requirements (homework assignments and final exam), participants will receive a Healthcare Lean Six Sigma Green Belt certification from Binghamton University, State University of New York.
 Upon request, participants will also receive a certificate of continuing education credits for a total of 3.3 CEUs from the Thomas J. Watson School of Engineering and Applied Science at Binghamton University.

-This program is designed for anyone interested in understanding and applying lean concepts to healthcare systems including: healthcare executives, directors, physicians, nurses, pharmaceutical staff, hospital and office administrative staff, industrial management engineers, performance improvement specialists, laboratory and specialized healthcare services staff, clinical staff, and insurance company staff.
+This program is designed for anyone interested in understanding and applying lean concepts to healthcare systems including, but not limited to: healthcare executives, directors, physicians, nurses, pharmaceutical staff, hospital and office administrative staff, industrial management engineers, performance improvement specialists, laboratory and specialized healthcare services staff, clinical staff, and insurance company staff.

 - Computer with a high speed internet connection and audio is necessary.

 - Microsoft Excel is also required.

 - It is recommended that participants download a trial version (free for 30 days - do not download until ready to begin using) of the Minitab software (for statistical analysis - http://www.minitab.com) on or a day before the start of the training program.
 Minitab is available for free for all BU students (https://ssl.binghamton.edu/).

 - In order to utilize the Collaborate tool for virtual office hours, your computer should also have an updated version of JAVA (http://java.com/en/download/index.jsp).
 A headset with microphone may be useful but not necessary.